msigwart/gatsby-source-google-calendar/README.md

 Further, if an event is marked *all-day*, the plugin populates the event's `dateTime` field with the event's `date` field taking into account the calendar's timezone.
 This allows unified filtering of all kinds of events (*all-day* or not) in GraphQL queries.

+Visit `http://localhost:8000/___graphql` to check out the created data and schema.

 ## How to contribute
 Contributions are very welcome!